 Dr. Selim Reza is Assistant Professor and Head of Academic Programmes at BRAC Institute of Governance and Development, BRAC University, Bangladesh.
 He teaches and researches theories and practices of development, international political economy, human trafficking, migration, nationalism, modern slavery, forced labour, work and employment.
 Earlier he was Assistant Professor and Coordinator of Development Studies at the Asian University for Women in Chittagong, Bangladesh.
 He has a PhD in migration, work and employment from the College of Business, Government and Law at Flinders University, Australia where he taught socio-legal studies and sociological research methods.
 Before his PhD, he was a Research and Communications Officer for the Refugee and Migratory Movements Research Unit (RMMRU) at the University of Dhaka, Bangladesh and worked for the Migrating out of Poverty Research Programme Consortium based in the University of Sussex, UK.
 His key research interests span labour migration and employment relationship issues that are theoretically founded in the political economy of migrant labour and contingent employment practices.
 He is keen on academic research in growing inequalities and exploitation of migrant labourers, as a working class, within the neoliberal economic and social model.
 He is the author of the book “The Construction Precariat” published by Taylor & Francis (Routledge, UK).

-Stephanie Ross is Associate Professor in the School of Labour Studies at McMaster University.
+Stephanie Ross is Director and Associate Professor in the School of Labour Studies at McMaster University.
 Her research and teaching focuses on public sector unionism, union renewal, and democracy in working-class and social movement organizations.
-Current areas of research include public sector unions' unique sources of power, the strategic implications for unions of deindustrialization, anti-union sentiment in Canada, and the emergence and potential of new forms of worker organizing.
-With Larry Savage, she has edited two books, Rethinking the Politics of Labour in Canada (Fernwood 2012), and Public Sector Unions in the Age of Austerity (Fernwood 2013), and co-authored another, Building a Better World: An Introduction to the Labour Movement in Canada (Fernwood 2015).
-She is also president of the Canadian Association for Work and Labour Studies.
+Current areas of research include assessing the effectiveness of union political campaign strategies, the impact of COVID-19 of workplace power relations, public sector unions' unique sources of power, the strategic implications for unions of deindustrialization, and the emergence and potential of new forms of worker organizing.
+With Larry Savage, she has edited three book, Rethinking the Politics of Labour in Canada (Fernwood 2012), Public Sector Unions in the Age of Austerity (Fernwood 2013), and Labour Under Attack: Anti-Unionism in Canada (Fernwood 2018), and co-authored another, Building a Better World: An Introduction to the Labour Movement in Canada (Fernwood 2015).

 Larry Savage- Director Brock Univsercity Centre for Labour Studies.
 Dr. Savage's research focuses on the politics of organized labour in Canada.
 Recent research has explored the changing nature of party-union relations, the labour movement's history of engagement with the Charter of Rights and Freedoms, union organizing and the strategies and tactics of unions of professionals in the public sector.
 Dr Svage is an editorial board member of Labour/Le Travail and Labor Studies Journal a founding member of the Brock University Social Justice Research Institute and co-founder: RethinkingLabour.ca